esentri/domainlifecycles/getting-started/english/features/domain_mirror_en.md

 ---

 # Domain Mirror
-The domain mirror mirrors the meta-model of the design/project structures within a bounded context.
+The domain mirror mirrors the metamodel of the design/project structures within a bounded context.
 This enables structured queries and navigation through the model within a bounded context.

 ---